 - Pink Lady

-If you are looking for a delicious apple drink, crockpot apple cider is a fantastic and easy beverage that will warm any soul.
+If you are looking for a delicious apple drink, crockpot apple cider is a fantastic and easy beverage that will warm any soul and goes great with this dessert.

 How to make Instant Pot apple crisp (aka the perfect dessert)

-Pro Tip: I recommend cutting the apples into bigger chunks so they don’t get too soggy
+- Slice the apples as evenly as you can so they all become perfectly tender at the same time. *I personally recommend cutting the apples into bigger chunks so they don't get too soggy

 Need an EASY and delicious breakfast, lunch, dinner or dessert?